-Within the narratives and the tables of the executive summary and the narratives of the rest of this report, figures have been presented in millions of currency units to improve readability.
-Tables containing figures in the rest of this report are presented in thousands of currency units in accordance with the Delegated Regulations.
+Within the executive summary and the narratives of the rest of this report, figures have been presented in millions of currency units to improve readability.
+Tables containing figures in the rest of this report are presented in thousands of currency units.